-American Football star does Irish dancing in training
+American Football star celebrates touchdown with Irish jig

 Alex Collins is one of the most exciting young players in American Football.
 He has remained close to his high school coach Doug Gatewood, whose daughter Bryanne is an Irish dancer.

 For years, Collins and Bryanne argued whether or not Irish dancing was a ‘real sport’.
 Collins claimed it wasn’t because it wasn’t televised, whereas Bryanne insisted it was as real sports involve competition.

 Eventually, Collins was persuaded to go along to an Irish dance class to find out for himself and has never looked back.

 He now trains in Irish dancing every week and has even given himself an alter ego of Michell Findley, as a tribute to Riverdance legend Michael Flatley.